-LIGGETT FACES INTENSE COMPETITION IN THE DOMESTIC TOBACCO INDUSTRY

-Liggett is considerably smaller and has fewer resources than all its major competitors and has a more limited ability to respond to market developments.
-Published industry sources indicate that the three largest manufacturers control approximately 85.2% of the United States cigarette market.
+LIGGETT FACES INTENSE COMPETITION IN THE DOMESTIC TOBACCO INDUSTRY manufacturers control approximately 85.2% of the United States cigarette market.
 Philip Morris Companies Inc. is the largest and most profitable manufacturer in the market, and its profits are derived principally from its sale of premium cigarettes.
-Based on published industry sources, Liggett's management believes that Philip Morris had more than 60.7% of the premium segment and more than 50.5% of the total domestic market during 2000.
+Based on published industry sources, Liggett's management believes that Philip Morris had approximately 60.7% of the premium segment and 50.5% of the total domestic market during 2000.
+During 2000, Liggett's share of the premium cigarette segment was 0.2%, and its share of the total domestic cigarette market was 1.5%.
 Philip Morris and RJR, the two largest cigarette manufacturers, have historically, because of their dominant market share, been able to determine cigarette prices for the various pricing tiers within the industry.
 The other cigarette manufacturers historically have brought their prices into line with the levels established by the two major manufacturers.